 Nicholas Hagen joined us in December 2008 after 18 years’ experience as a cabinet maker, antique restorer and polisher, latterly in church restoration and conservation.
 He has City and Guilds in the above disciplines.
-His wife Emma started work with us part-time in 2009 running our office and accounts, following the retirement of Carol Bakewell.
+His wife Emma started work with us part-time in 2009 running our office and accounts.

 Chris Davies joined us in January 2016 as an adult trainee.
-He is from Rossington, South Yorkshire, a friend of Joseph, who will train him in all the different elements of organ building and restoration, through the whole workshop.
+He is from Rossington, South Yorkshire, a friend of Joseph, who has trained him in all the different elements of organ building and restoration, through the whole workshop.
 Chris is also a tuba player with Armthorpe Elmfield Brass Band.
 Chris has worked as a car mechanic, specializing in classic cars.